Veronica arvensis

 Veronica arvensis, common names: wall speedwell, corn speedwell, common speedwell, rock speedwell, field speedwell, is an annual flowering plant in the plantain family Plantaginaceae.
-The species is a native European plant and a common weed in gardens, pastures, waste places and cultivated land.
+The species is native to Europe and a common weed in gardens, pastures, waste places, and cultivated land.

 Description

 It is a hairy, erect to almost recumbent, annual herb, 9 to 40 cm high from a taproot.
 The leaves are oppositely arranged in pairs about the stem.
 The lower leaves have short petioles; the upper are sessile.
 Each leaf, 1.5 to 2.5 cm in length, is ovate, or triangular with a truncated or slightly cordate base, with coarse teeth.
 Borne in a raceme, initially compact but elongating with age, the flowers are pale blue to blue-violet, 2 to 3 mm in diameter, four-lobed with a narrow lowest lobe.
 Flower stalks are 0.5 to 2 mm and shorter than the bracts.
 The fruit capsules are heart-shaped and shorter than the sepal-teeth.
 It flowers from April to October.

+Photographic examples can be seen on iNaturalist.

+Similar species – V. arvensis has stem leaves incised rather than well-lobed; similar species include Veronica verna, which has well-lobed stem leaves but when they are few, the plant as a whole can resemble V. arvensis.